1.Pune Citibank MphasiS Call Center Fraud

-The Mumbai city police and the Delhi Police got into action.
+The Mumbai Police and the Delhi Police got into action.
 The CEO was later released on bail.
-This opened up the question as to what kind of distinction do we draw between Internet Service Provider and Content Provider.
+This opened up the question as to what kind of distinction we draw between Internet Service Provider and Content Provider.
 The burden rests on the accused that he was the Service Provider and not the Content Provider.
-It also raises a lot of issues regarding how the police should handle the cyber crime cases and a lot of education is required.
+It also raises a lot of issues regarding how the police should handle cybercrime cases.

 7. State of Tamil Nadu Vs Suhas Katti

-The Case of Suhas Katti is notable for the fact that the conviction was achieved successfully within a relatively quick time of 7 months from the filing of the FIR.
+The Case of Suhas Katti is notable for the fact that the conviction was achieved successfully within a relatively quick time of 7 months from the filing of the FIR, making it one of the notable cyberlaw cases in India.
 Considering that similar cases have been pending in other states for a much longer time, the efficient handling of the case which happened to be the first case of the Chennai Cyber Crime Cell going to trial deserves a special mention.

-The case related to posting of obscene, defamatory and annoying message about a divorcee woman in the yahoo message group.
-E-Mails were also forwarded to the victim for information by the accused through a false e-mail account opened by him in the name of the victim.
+The case is related to the posting of obscene, defamatory and annoying message about a divorced woman in the Yahoo message group.
+E-mails were also forwarded to the victim for information by the accused through a false e-mail account opened by him in the name of the victim.
 The posting of the message resulted in annoying phone calls to the lady in the belief that she was soliciting.

 Based on a complaint made by the victim in February 2004, the Police traced the accused to Mumbai and arrested him within the next few days.
 The accused was a known family friend of the victim and was reportedly interested in marrying her.
-She however married another person.
-This marriage later ended in divorce and the accused started contacting her once again.
-On her reluctance to marry him, the accused took up the harassment through the Internet.
+She, however, married another person.
+This marriage later ended in divorce, and the accused started contacting her once again.
+On her reluctance to marry him, the accused took up harassment through the Internet.

-The Defence argued that the offending mails would have been given either by ex-husband of the complainant or the complainant her self to implicate the accused as accused alleged to have turned down the request of the complainant to marry her.
+The Defence argued, in this cyber crime case, that the offending emails would have been given either by the ex-husband of the complainant or the complainant herself to implicate the accused as accused alleged to have turned down the request of the complainant to marry her.

-Further the Defence counsel argued that some of the documentary evidence was not sustainable under Section 65 B of the Indian Evidence Act.
-However, the court relied upon the expert witnesses and other evidence produced before it, including the witnesses of the Cyber Cafe owners and came to the conclusion that the crime was conclusively proved.
+Further, the defence counsel argued that some of the documentary evidence was not sustainable under Section 65 B of the Indian Evidence Act.
+However, the court relied upon the expert witnesses, and other evidence produced before it, including the witnesses of the Cyber Cafe owners, and came to the conclusion that the crime was proved.

 Ld.
-Additional Chief Metropolitan Magistrate, Egmore, delivered the judgement on 5-11-04 as follows: "The accused is found guilty of offences under section 469, 509 IPC and 67 of IT Act 2000 and the accused is convicted and is sentenced for the offence to undergo RI for 2 years under 469 IPC and to pay fine of Rs.500/- and for the offence u/s 509 IPC sentenced to undergo 1 year Simple imprisonment and to pay fine of Rs.500/- and for the offence u/s 67 of IT Act 2000 to undergo RI for 2 years and to pay fine of Rs.4000/- All sentences to run concurrently.
+Additional Chief Metropolitan Magistrate, Egmore, delivered the judgement on 5-11-04 as follows: "The accused is found guilty of offences under section 469, 509 IPC and 67 of the IT Act 2000, and the accused is convicted and sentenced for the offence to undergo RI for 2 years, under 469 IPC, and to pay a fine of Rs.500/- and for the offence u/s 509 IPC sentenced to undergo 1 year simple imprisonment and to pay a fine of Rs.500/- and for the offence u/s 67 of the IT Act 2000 to undergo RI for 2 years and to pay a fine of Rs.4000/-.
+All sentences to run concurrently."